jmspit/dodo/README.md

    make install
 ```

-To generate Docygen API documentation, `make doc` will generate
+To generate Docygen API documentation, `make doc` will generate doxygen documentation
+in the build/doxygen/html directory, which contains index.html.

 ## Docker